A successful scavenger hunt depends on everyone having fun and following the rules.

 Ready?
 Let's start planning YOUR hunt!

-- Be sure to specify if all photos or video clips must be taken during the time frame of the event or if they can be drawn from archives previously captured on players' phones, etc..
+Be sure to specify if all photos or video clips must be taken during the time frame of the event or if they can be drawn from archives previously captured on players' phones, etc..

-- Obey the law at all times.
-If using a car, seatbelts must be worn and speed limits must be respected.
+If using a car, seat belts must be worn and speed limits must be respected.
 No items can be obtained illegally, no trespassing on private property is permitted, etc.